 Prizewinners of the 2024 Royal Over-Seas League competition and 2025 City Music Foundation artists, the award-winning Kyan Quartet brings together four exceptional musicians from the United Kingdom, the United States, China, and France.
 Established in 2020, the quartet enjoys a busy and vibrant career, having performed across Europe and Asia in venues including Wigmore Hall, St. Martin in the Fields, Beethoven-Haus Chamber Music Hall, Shanghai Opera House and Shenzhen Symphony Orchestra Hall.

-The Kyans have held residencies with the Britten Pears Young Artist Programme and the South Downs Summer Music International Festival, and won places on prestigious courses, including the International Beethoven Masterclass in Bonn, Jeunesses Musicales Deutschland’s 68th International Chamber Music Campus and Chamber Studio’s inaugural Hans Keller Forum.
-Through these they have received coaching from all members of the Belcea Quartet, Heime Müller, John Myerscough, Jana Kuss, Alasdair Beatson and Péter Nagy.
-The quartet has also been coached by members of the Carducci, Doric, Heath, Jerusalem and Pavel Haas Quartets.
+The Kyans have held residencies with the Britten Pears Young Artist Programme, Fondazione I Teatri’s Casa del Quartetto and the South Downs Summer Music International Festival.
+They have won places on prestigious courses, including the 2024 International Beethoven Masterclass in Bonn, Jeunesses Musicales Deutschland’s 70th International Chamber Music Campus and Chamber Studio’s inaugural Hans Keller Forum.
+Through these they have received coaching from all members of the Belcea and Doric quartets, Heime Müller, Jana Kuss, Alasdair Beatson and Péter Nagy.
+The quartet has also been coached by members of the Heath, Jerusalem and Pavel Haas Quartets.
 They are currently being mentored at the Mozarteum University by Cibrán Sierra Vazquez, Rainer Schmidt and William Coleman.

 Widening musical participation and access is central to the quartet’s artistic mission.
 They are Live Music Now artists, sharing their love of participatory music-making in care homes and SEND schools.
 The quartet give masterclasses and work with young composers at the Junior Royal Academy of Music.
 As the 2022/23 fellows of the Open Academy/Wigmore Hall Learning Programme, they appeared regularly on the Wigmore Hall stage and in community settings, sharing music with families, young children, and those living with dementia.
 A particular highlight was leading workshops across six primary schools in Tower Hamlets, in partnership with Spitalfields Music.